Chainsaw Safety Toolbox Talk

 Chainsaw Safety Talk

 Using a chainsaw should be done with extreme caution at all times.
-Every year there are more than 30,000 injuries reported related to chainsaws in the United States.
-Many people who work with them for a living know how to use caution and be particularly safe with them.
-The majority of the accidents that happen are from untrained individuals using them at home.
-But, that doesn’t make trained professionals incapable of being injured as well.
+According to OSHA, there are more than 30,000 chainsaw-related injuries reported in the United States every year.
+Most people who work with chainsaws for a living know how to use safely use them—the majority of chainsaw accidents occur due to untrained individuals using them at home.
+But that doesn’t make trained professionals incapable of being injured by chainsaws as well!

-It is very important to obtain the correct training and qualifications if you work a job that you are operating a chainsaw regularly.
-There is a specific PPE that needs to be worn to prevent unnecessary injuries from occurring.
-Chainsaws are dangerous tools to use, that is why employees should take the correct safety precautions to work safely.
+It is very important to obtain the correct safety training and qualifications if you work a job that requires you to operate a chainsaw regularly.
+There is specific PPE that needs to be worn, best practices that need to be followed, and chainsaw safety features that need to be used to prevent unnecessary injuries from occurring.
+In this chainsaw safety talk, we'll cover all those items.

 Chainsaw Safety Features